tmgthb/Autonomous-Agents/README.md

 [LUCIFER: Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement](http://arxiv.org/abs/2506.07915v1)

-- LUCIFER (Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement): introduces a hierarchical decision-making framework integrating Large Language Models for context understanding and exploration guidance to enhance autonomous decision-making in dynamic environments.
+- LUCIFER (Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement): introduces a hierarchical decision-making framework integrating LLMs for context understanding and exploration guidance to enhance autonomous decision-making in dynamic environments.
 - The architecture features a Strategic Decision Engine for high-level task planning and specialized Workers for low-level action execution, leveraging an Information Space for structured knowledge.
 - LLMs function as Context Extractors, converting verbal input to structured insights, and Exploration Facilitators, predicting actions, with an Attention Space mechanism embedding these contextual cues into the reinforcement learning policy, reward, and action space.